grrrwaaa/courses/film6246/game.md

 > “There’s nothing more cool and sci-fi than VR and a big procedural universe.
 I think that, for the people who want to just explore, and even for the space combat and things like that, it would be a good fit.
 Let’s put it that way.” -[Sean Murray, creator of No Man’s Sky, 2015](http://www.australianetworknews.com/no-mans-sky-release-oculus-rift-project-morpheus-new-trailer-ps4/)

 [Detailed interview/history](https://killscreen.com/articles/the-birth-of-no-mans-sky/)

+However... many fans felt that the game was over-hyped, and the result contained [far less than was originally promised](https://www.reddit.com/r/NoMansSkyTheGame/comments/4y046e/wheres_the_nms_we_were_sold_on_heres_a_big_list/).
+Here's one of the more interesting worlds discovered in the first few weeks:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/J9iN6T0v__8" frameborder="0" allowfullscreen></iframe>

 ### Portal